Jose Trevino Player Props: Yankees vs. Orioles

 Jose Trevino At The Plate

-- Trevino has four doubles, four home runs and eight walks while batting .212.
+- Trevino has four doubles, four home runs and eight walks while hitting .212.

-- Trevino has picked up a hit in 26 of 48 games this year, with multiple hits three times.
+- Trevino has picked up a hit in 54.2% of his 48 games this year, with multiple hits in 6.3% of them.

-- Trevino has an RBI in 11 of 48 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 22.9% of his games this season, Trevino has driven in at least one run.
+In three of those games (6.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.